-Bluetongue is a disease caused by Bluetongue virus (BTV) which comprises at least 26 serotypes (BTV 1-26).
+Bluetongue is a disease caused by Bluetongue virus (BTV) which comprises at least 27 serotypes (BTV 1-27).
 The virus is insect-borne and midges of genus Culicoides transmit BTV to susceptible ruminants after being infected by feeding on viraemic animals.
 After replication in the insect's salivary glands, which depends upon ambient temperature, the virus can be transmitted to new vertebrate hosts.
 Therefore, infection has a seasonal occurrence (1).

 In 2006 an outbreak of bluetongue caused by serotype 8 (BTV 8) started in the Netherlands and rapidly spread among the ruminant population in European countries the following years.
 Therefore, a surveillance programme for BTV 8 based on bulk milk serology was conducted in Norway in 2008, and four cattle herds in the southern part of Norway were found seropositive for BTV 8.
-After two years of comprehensive monitoring and surveillance of BTV 8 without any further discovery of infected herds, Norway regained free status for bluetongue.
-After that, the surveillance programme for BTV has been a less comprehensive programme based on bulk milk serology (2-4).
+After two years of comprehensive monitoring and surveillance of BTV 8 without any further discovery of infected herds, Norway was regarded as free from bluetongue.
+Since then, the surveillance programme for BTV has been a less comprehensive programme based on bulk milk serology (2-4).
 Bluetongue is a list 1 disease in Norway and is listed by World Organisation for Animal Health.
 Bluetongue is a category C, D and E disease in the EU.
+Norway has not applied for official free status from the ESA/EU, and does not currently have official free status for bluetongue.

 The surveillance programme consists of both screening of bulk milk for antibodies against BTV and vector surveillance.
-The Norwegian Food Safety Authority is responsible for implementing the surveillance programme for Bluetongue.
+The Norwegian Food Safety Authority is responsible for implementing the surveillance programme for bluetongue.
 The Norwegian Veterinary Institute is in charge of designing the programme, collecting the bulk milk samples from the dairies and performing the tests.
-The Norwegian Veterinary institute is also responsible for organising the collection of midges.
+The Norwegian Veterinary Institute is also responsible for organising the collection of midges.